cdsferreira/wcd_viewer/Readme.md

 ## 11. Planned Features

 - Add capability of opening a list of files (datalist) or directory.
 - Add a stacked view (alongtrack).
-- Add Geo-Picking to allow users save positions from features.
 - Add support to more WCD formats (WCD/ALL, S7K, R2Sonics, etc).
 - Integrate the tool in MB-System, and use MB I/O drivers to read the data (including KMALL).